Easy Pasta Salad Recipe With Italian Dressing

 - Cut the bell pepper into small pieces, discarding the seeds and inner membranes.
 Add the bell peppers to the bowl of pasta.

-- Peel the carrots and cut into coins approximately 1/4" thick.
+- Peel the carrots and cut into coins approximately 1/4 inch thick.
 Add the carrots to the bowl of pasta.

 - Cut the cherry tomatoes in half, and add them to the bowl.